 In the video, Makris remarks on how the elephant “got a little cheeky” for rushing them.
 Standing with his new “trophy,” Makris says they snuck right into its “bedroom” to kill it.
 And in the following clip, while sipping from champagne glasses, Makris’ guide mentions the “special” act of bringing the elephant’s ivory back to camp.

 How does Markis get way with this heinous act?
-According to a report by The Australian, the African government oversees controlled big game hunting in wildlife reserves specifically for rich safari hunters to help “fund broader conservation efforts.”
+According to a report by , the African government oversees controlled big game hunting in wildlife reserves specifically for rich safari hunters to help “fund broader conservation efforts.”
 In other words, the African government is sponsoring the killing of wild animals to save other wildlife.
-This isn’t the first legally questionable hunt that Makris has done – there are also prominent images of Makris kneeling over two lions on the Under the Skies program page.
+This isn’t the first legally questionable hunt that Makris has done – there are also prominent images of Makris kneeling over two lions on the program page.
 Hopefully this fiasco will lead the African government to end the program.